 As a result, freebase cocaine induces intense euphoric effects that are very brief and last between 2-3 minutes.
 The intensity of these effects can result in an overdose less than one minute after a person uses the form of cocaine.

 The brevity of the high also compels many people to repeatedly use the drug in a binge-like pattern, which further serves to foster both dependence and addiction.
 The effects of freebasing cocaine occur almost instantaneously, as it enters the bloodstream and the brain within 15 seconds.
 Once it enters the brain, there is an intense “rush” or feeling of euphoria with a high that lasts about 30 minutes.

 Side Effects of Freebase Cocaine

 The high is intense and onsets rapidly.
-However, it is does not last long and a crash or come down follows.
+However, it does not last long, and a crash or come down follows.
 When euphoria begins to subside, the user may begin to experience extreme fatigue, anxiety, depression, irritability, and paranoia.
 These effects often prompt users to repeat the experience to avoid them for as long as possible.

 Acute effects of freebase cocaine include sweating, nausea, insomnia, and headache.
 Long-term effects include mood changes, general irritability, restlessness, anxiety, depression, paranoia, and hallucinations.